IN THIS ARTICLE

 - The second byte:

 0x01 which indicates we have a “Flag” AD type.

 - The last byte represents these flags.
 These flags express whether the emitting device is, in “Limited Discoverable Mode”, “General Discoverable Mode”, etc… The byte computes the following way:

 The 5 flags are represented by the first 5 bits of a byte.
 The value of these bits defines whether the flag is ON or OFF.
 The binary number is then written as a hexadecimal value which will be advertised.
 An example may clear things up:

 That’s it for the first AD structure!
 Now Let’s look into the second one, which contains most of the information we need.

-The second structure can be of different size according to the protocol.
-We will take the example of AltBeacon, which really is nearly identical to others.
+The second structure can be of different sizes according to the protocol.
+We will take the example of AltBeacon, which is nearly identical to others.